 Sometimes, real life can be the hardest teacher.
 Just ask anyone who has had to clean up the leftover mess caused by his or her company falling out of compliance.
 Compliance breaches put a business' reputation on the line.
 Therefore it is critical for every employee and all stakeholders involved to enforce best practices, require compliance training, and develop and implement a communication compliance policy.
-Additionally, ensuring that policy matches the organization's goals and needs—it's part and partial to effective and responsible corporate governance.
+Ensuring that policy matches the organization's goals and needs is part and parcel to effective and responsible corporate governance.

 For most businesses to remain legally compliant, they must meet internal and external regulatory compliance requirements, including activities like filing necessary operational paperwork, maintaining a healthy and safe environment for employees and/or customers, paying taxes, and maintaining updated business records.
 Compliance communication is one of the most valuable things any business, in any industry, has at its disposal to use to foment positive brand awareness.